saidurNsu99/deeplearning4j/README.md

 # deeplearning4j
-i am starting to take interest in  AI , so her i go with java and spring boot at my dispossal
+i am starting to take interest in  AI , so here i go with java and spring boot at my dispossal

 thinking about adding maven as a builder lombok will be there